shpml/fundamentals/07_chapter/07_exercise.md

 ### Create a GitHub account

 **Step 1**: To start, let’s head over to GitHub.com.
-The first thing we’ll do is create a username by clicking on the field at the top right of the screen.
+The first thing we’ll do is create a username by clicking on the field in the top right portion of the screen.

  ![Choose a Username](../assets/chapter2/step1.png)